Paul Bruce Lambertson

 non-combat helicopter crash.

-SP5 Paul B. Lambertson was a 20 year old single soldier from Van Nuys, California.
+SP5 Paul B. Lambertson was a 20-year-old single soldier from Van Nuys, California.
 His tour of duty began on Jun 26, 1969.
-Paul was flying as a member of the crew of UH-1H 66-16009 when the aircraft crashed near Binh Thuan killing Paul and; Arthur G. Qualls.
-Paul was a skilled and highly respected power train mechanic, who had also cross trained in the 281st as a hydraulic and rotor specialist.
-Paul and Arthur, also a member of the maintenance platoon, volunteered to fly as the crew of 16609.
-Paul and Arthur were the last individuals lost by the 281st Assault Helicopter Company in the Vietnam war and they shall never be forgotten.
+Paul was flying as a member of the crew of UH-1H 66-16009 when the helicopter crashed near Binh Thuan as a result of pilot error, on the part of the aircraft commander, killing Paul and Arthur G. Qualls.
+The pilot, a Captain from the Field Forces Headquarters staff, was also killed in the crash.
+The aircraft commander, a WO from the 281st AHC, was seriously injured and evacuated to the states where he was medically retired.
+Paul was a skilled and highly respected power train mechanic, who had also cross-trained in the 281st as a hydraulic and rotor specialist.
+Paul and Arthur Qualls, also a member of the maintenance platoon, volunteered to fly as the crew of 16609.
+Paul and Arthur were the last individuals lost by the 281st Assault Helicopter Company in the Vietnam war, and they shall never be forgotten.

 1 Jul 2004